 Language mirrors the world.
 Every time we make a statement in a natural language like English – that there are flowers on the table, that I feel happy, that two threes are six – our statement mirrors the world, represents the world.
-We say it models the world, in the sense that it builds a model or representation of a corner of the world.
+We say it models the world, in the sense that it is a model or representation of a corner of the world.

 Change is something that happens in the world.
 I will be looking at how change is modelled by us all as we speak everyday English, and how it is modelled more formally in the more specialised language of disciplines like philosophy, mathematics, and computing.
 By comparing the informal with the formal, we will see how extraordinarily powerful and flexible everyday English is when it expresses change.